alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

  = \frac{\partial}{\partial w} (y^T y + w^T X^T X w - 2 w^T X^T y)
 $$

 There are two ways to treat matrix derivatives.
 Numerator layout (treating the gradient as row vector) and denominator layout (treating the gradient as a column vector).
-Both will work.
+This actually caused me great grief when I was learning this on my own but I've kinda gotten over it.
+So both views are presented here.

 Here are the rules we will use (treating the gradient as a row vector).
 To treat the gradient as a column vector, take the transpose.